MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-app-reviews.md

 # Get app reviews

 Use this method in the Microsoft Store analytics API to get review data in JSON format for a given date range and other optional filters.
-This information is also available in the [Reviews report](../publish/reviews-report.md) in the Windows Dev Center dashboard.
+This information is also available in the [Reviews report](../publish/reviews-report.md) in Partner Center.

 After you retrieve reviews, you can use the [get response info for app reviews](get-response-info-for-app-reviews.md) and [submit responses to app reviews](submit-responses-to-app-reviews.md) methods in the Microsoft Store reviews API to programmatically respond to reviews.